jdfvalera/complexity-science/Final_Project/Project_Plan.md

 #### Implementation Steps
 1. **Choose a Platform**:
    - **NetLogo**: Beginner-friendly for ABM, with built-in visualization.
-   - **Python (Mesa)**: Flexible for custom rules and data analysis.
-   - **Unity**: If you want to incorporate physics-based interactions (e.g., inspired by BDSM Oasis, but abstracted to focus on roles, not explicit content).[](https://www.mobygames.com/game/236741/bdsm-oasis-interactive-physics-simulation/)
 2. **Define Agent Attributes**: Code agents with the attributes listed above (e.g., role preference, trust level).
 3. **Set Rules**: Implement negotiation, action, and feedback rules as functions.
 Use probability distributions for miscommunication or role-switching.
 4. **Run Simulations**: Vary parameters (e.g., communication skill, adaptability) to observe different outcomes.